Beovu Eye Injection Risks and Vision Loss Concerns

 The manufacturer also suggests that Beovu users report any eye pain or redness to their doctors immediately.
 These symptoms can indicate retinal detachment or inflammation caused by infection.

 Studies into the effectiveness of Beovu found that side effects of the medication included increased eye inflammation.
-One study determined that inflammation quickly resolved when patients were treated with a steroid medication.
+One study determined that inflammation quickly resolved when doctors treated patients with a steroid medication.

 Permanent Blindness